Information for Students

 - a career path

-The number of agreed Mentoring meetings is flexible, but it is expected a minimum of one hour per month contact time.
+The number of agreed Mentoring meetings is flexible, but it is expected a minimum of one hour every 4 weeks during the 12 week partnership.
 The Mentors and Mentees can agree to meet more frequently or decide to email, or have phone or Skype contact between meetings.
 If both parties agree, the Partnership may be ended early if all questions are answered.

 The Mentoring partnership process